facelessuser/coloraide/docs/src/markdown/color.md

 We can also pass in other color objects, which is really only useful if we've subclassed the `Color` object and want to cast the object between the classes.

-The same color creation can be preformed from a color's `new` class method as well.
-New accepts the same inputs as the class object itself.
+The same color creation can be preformed from a color's `new` class method as well. `new` accepts the same inputs as the class object itself.

 ```pycon3